Skip to content

 Key numbers

-Detection rates across 168 baby foods (tAs/total arsenic unless noted; all wet weight):
+Detection rates across 168 baby foods (tAs/total arsenic unless noted; concentrations reported as product-as-tested/as-sold, including dry foods):

 • Arsenic detected in 73% of baby foods (inorganic arsenic specifically measured in the 25 highest-arsenic foods)